-In Encoded mode the input data is interpreted as eight bits of data (D_0-D_7), a context control bit (SC/D), and a system diagnostic input bit (SVS).
-If the context of the data is to be normal message data, the SC/D input should be LOW, and the data should be encoded using the valid data character set described in the Valid Data Characters section of this datasheet.
-If the context of the data is to be control or protocol information, the SC/D input will be HIGH, and the data will be encoded using the valid Special Character set described in the Valid Special Character set described in the Valid Special Character set described in the Valid Special Character Special Characters section.

-include all protocol characters necessary to encode packets for Fibre Channel, ESCON, DVB-ASI proprietary systems, and diagnostic purposes.
+In Encoded mode the input data is interpreted as eight bits of data (D_0 - D_7), a context control bit (SC/ \overline{D}), and a system diagnostic input bit (SVS).
+If the context of the data is to be normal message data, the SC/ \overline{D} input should be LOW, and the data should be encoded using the valid data character set described in the Valid Data Characters section of this datasheet.
+If the context of the data is to be control or protocol information, the SC/ \overline{D} input will be HIGH, and the data will be encoded using the valid special character set described in the Valid Special Character Codes and Sequences section.
+Special characters include all protocol characters necessary to encode packets for Fibre Channel, ESCON, DVB-ASI proprietary systems, and diagnostic purposes.

 The diagnostic characters and sequences available as Special Characters include those for Fibre Channel link testing, as well as codes to be used for testing system response to link errors and timing.
-A Violation symbol can be explicitly sent as part of a user data packet (i.e., send C0.7; $D{7-0} = 111\ 00000$ and SC/D = 1), or it can be sent in response to an external system using the SVS input.
+A Violation symbol can be explicitly sent as part of a user data packet (i.e., send C0.7; $D{7-0} = 111\,00000$ and SC/D = 1), or it can be sent in response to an external system using the SVS input.
 This will allow system diagnostic logic to evaluate the errors in an unambiguous manner, and will not require any modification to the transmission interface to force transmission errors for testing purposes.